 This section has information for Vermonters who rent their home or apartment from a landlord.
 A person who rents their home is called a tenant.

-See the menu of links for information about the law on renting in Vermont, what you should ask and know before you rent, the court process for eviction, the process for suing your landlord, repairs to your home or apartment, lockouts and other illegal actions by your landlord, rent increases, whether your landlord can enter your property, guests, moving out, what happens if your landlord is going through foreclosure, security deposits, the renter rebate, or subsidized housing.
+See the menu of links for information about the law on renting in Vermont, what you should ask and know before you rent, getting a termination notice, evictions and the court process for eviction.
+You can read about the process for suing your landlord and getting repairs to your home or apartment.

 - View the Illustrated Guide to Vermont Renter’s Rights, published by CVOEO.